-The recommended format for all staff in schools to record any safeguarding or child protection observations or concerns about a child is the local safeguarding partnership pro forma Logging A Concern About A Child's Safety and Welfare (Form C) also known as the 'Green form'.
+The recommended format for all staff in schools to record any safeguarding or child protection observations or concerns about a child is the local safeguarding partnership proforma Logging A Concern About A Child's Safety and Welfare (Form C) also known as the 'Green form'.
 However, electronic logging systems may also be used.
 The same format will be used by staff to record and report any observations or concerns that suggest a child might benefit from early help.
+Staff are trained and expected to make a full record of all conversations with pupils relating to safeguarding concerns, whether or not the child makes a disclosure.